-The increase in research and development expense for the three months ended March 31, 2020, compared to the same period in 2019, was primarily due to the \$5.0 million ramp up in research and development cost for our on-going Phase 3 study in warm AIHA, Phase 1 study of our RIP1 inhibitor program and Phase 1 study in our IRAK 1/4 inhibitor program, as well as consultants and outside services of \$300,000 and personnel-related expenses of \$100,000 partially offset by a decrease of \$200,000 in various third-party costs.
+The increase in research and development expense for the nine months ended September 30, 2020, compared to the same period in 2019, was primarily due to the increases of \$6.7 million in research and development cost for our on-going Phase 3 trial in warm AIHA, Phase 1 trial in our RIP 1 inhibitor program and Phase 1 trial in our IRAK 1/4 inhibitor program and \$275,000 in personnel-related expenses partially offset by the decreases of \$500,000 in stock-based compensation expense and \$150,000 in third-party costs.

-We expect our research and development expense in the remainder of 2020 will increase as we continue our activities in our Phase 3 warm AIHA studies and RIP1 and IRAK 1/4 programs.
-Although a vast majority of the clinical trial sites for our FORWARD study for warm AIHA have temporarily postponed new patient enrollment due to the ongoing COVID-19 pandemic, we expect to continue to incur expenses in managing the study and expenses related to measures to implement remote and virtual approaches, including remote patient monitoring and other alternative course of actions to maintain our study in warm AIHA.
-We cannot currently fully forecast the scope of impacts that the COVID-19 pandemic may have on our ability to continue to initiate trial sites, continue to treat patients enrolled in our trials, enroll and assess new patients, supply study drug, obtain complete data points in accordance with the study protocol, and overall impact on clinical study results including the timing thereof.
+We expect our research and development expense for the remainder of 2020 to increase as we continue our activities in our Phase 3 warm AIHA studies, RIP1 and IRAK 1/4 programs and other fostamatinib programs.
+We have resumed new patient enrollment in the majority of the clinical trial sites for our FORWARD study for warm AIHA and we expect to continue to incur expenses in managing the study and expenses related to measures to implement remote and virtual approaches, including remote patient monitoring and other alternative course of actions to maintain our study in warm AIHA.
+We cannot currently fully forecast the scope the evolving effects of COVID-19 pandemic may have on our ability to continue to treat patients enrolled in our trials, enroll and assess new patients, supply study drug, obtain complete data points in accordance with the study protocol, and overall impact on, and timing of, clinical study results.